yoanngern/jesusimage_2019/wp-content/plugins/go-live-update-urls-pro/readme.txt

 Install and activate this plugin.

 == Changelog ==
+= 2.4.0 =
+* Ability to choose between a full table list and sections.

 = 2.3.0 =
 * Added new languages
 * Support upcoming blogmeta table in WP 5.0.0+